PayString/rfcs/src/spec/payid-protocol.md

 --- note_Feedback

-This specification is a part of the [PayID Protocol](https://payid.org/) work.
- Feedback related to this specification should be sent to <payid@ripple.com>.
+This specification is a draft proposal, and is part of the [PayID Protocol ](https://payid.org/) work.
+Feedback related to this specification should be sent to <rfcs@payid.org>.

 --- abstract
 This specification defines the PayID protocol - an application-layer protocol, which can be used to interact with a PayID-enabled service provider.
 The primary use-case is to discover payment account information along with optional metadata identified by a PayID [PayID-URI][].
 The protocol is based on HTTP transfer of PayID protocol messages over a secure transport.